Ranakhamis/Books_store/README.md

 * Ruby version => 2.6.1
 * Rails version => 6.0.6

-# Note that this is a backend project so I didn't work on a UI design
+# Note that this is a backend project so I didn't work UI design much

 ## Download the project and run the following : <br>